Menopause | PDF

 schedule an appointment with your gynecologist.
 Blood tests that measure

-estrogen and the hormone that stimulates ovulation (FSH)
+estrogen and the hormone that stimulates ovulation (FSH) can confirm the

 Coping with POF